deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "You're sure?"

-She laughed a little nervously, then cleared her throat and unnecessarily tidied some hair away again. "…I do too."
+She laughed a little nervously, then cleared her throat and unnecessarily tidied some hair away again. "...I do too."

-"…Av-."
+"...Av-."

 "We'd, we'd, uh.
 We'd better go to sleep."